 Our primary focus has been on horses needing a new home who are elderly, disabled, blind, or injured (or all of the above) – we are not breed-specific and we don’t just pick the pretty, adoptable horses.
 Many of these horses will live out their lives on our property.
 Others, who are younger and able-bodied, will be rehabilitated and ultimately be available for adoption into responsible, compassionate and approved homes.

 Our horses have come from a variety of sources – surrender by owner, auction yard, referrals from Lane County Animal Services, veterinarians or other rescue operations.

 The sanctuary property is 70 gently sloping acres west of Eugene, Oregon.
 It is subdivided into a number of smaller pastures to allow compatible horses to be placed together in smaller groups.
 Multiple structures provide stalls and shelters.

 We have no paid staff.
 We rely on donations from our founders and the public for our expenses.

 We were registered as an Oregon non-profit corporation on April 8, 2013.
-We have applied for our tax exempt 501(c)(3) status from the Internal Revenue Service.
-We expect tax exempt status to be granted retroactively and that all donations made from the organization’s incorporation date of April 8, 2013, will be deductible.
+We have received tax exempt 501(c)(3) status from the Internal Revenue Service retroactive to that date.
+Thus, all donations made to O.H.R. are tax-deductible to the full extent of the law.

 - • David Kelly (president)